 Recurring themes in Geradts' Disney comics are gadgets and technology, which is probably fuelled by the author's background in computer science.
 He has written several anniversary stories, in which generally a large cast of characters makes an appearance.
 He has furthermore written the backpage gags for several volumes, most notably the ones from 1990 (in which Donald tries his luck with several jobs), 1991 (in which Uncle Scrooge visits another one of his factories every week), and 1993 (starring the flying elephant 'Dumbo').
 Since 1996, he has also written hundreds of gag strips for the magazine's letterbox page.

 In 2002, Geradts replaced Wilbert Plijnaar as the co-writer of the gag comic 'Claire'.
-Together with writer Jan van Die and artist Robert van der Kroft, he produces the weekly comic for the Flemish girls' magazine Flair.
+Together with writer Jan van Die and artist Robert van der Kroft, he produced the weekly comic for the Flemish girls' magazine Flair until March 2017.
 Geradts, who had been experimenting with computer processed graphics, created the "kids in space" comic 'Kos & Mo' for Okki in 2000.
 The comic was made completely on Adobe Illustrator and ran until about 2007.
 His comic 'Mynga & Ramzy' for Hello You! was created with the same technique.
 He has additionally contributed to the volumes about Ambroce Bierce and Bram Stoker in the collection 'Graphic Classics', a series of books by Eureka Productions presenting fiction in comics and illustration for contemporary readers.